The Deer Hunter: Cast

-Although Deeley was pleased with the revised script, he was still concerned with being able to sell the film.
+Although Deeley was pleased with the revised script, he was still concerned with selling the film.
 He later wrote, "We still had to get millions out of a major studio, as well as convince our markets around the world that they should buy it before it was finished.
 I needed someone with the caliber of Robert De Niro."
 Deeley felt that De Niro was "the right age, apparently tough as hell, and immensely talented".

 De Niro, who knew many actors in New York, brought Streep and Cazale to the attention of Cimino and Deeley.
 De Niro also accompanied Cimino to scout locations for the steel-mill sequence, and rehearsed with the actors to use the workshops as a bonding process.

 Each of the six principal male characters carried a photo in his back pocket depicting them all together as children to enhance the sense of camaraderie among them.
 Cimino instructed the props department to fashion complete photo IDs for each of them, including driver licenses and medical cards, to enhance each actor's sense of his character.